COVID-19 – FAQs

 If we are unable to operate your challenge due to FCDO advice or because it becomes unviable to run due to safety concerns then you will be offered one of the choices below:

-- We will transfer your place on to another challenge in either 2021 or 2022 – this can be the same challenge or a completely new destination.
+•We will transfer your place on to another challenge in either 2022 or 2023 – this can be the same challenge or a completely new destination.
 If the challenge you transfer on to has a higher registration fee, we will also waive the difference in the registration fee up to a value of £75.00

 When will GAC make the decision to cancel your challenge?

-What happens if I want to cancel my challenge?
+What happens if I want to cancel my challenge or transfer to a new date?

 If we haven’t cancelled your challenge then our standard terms and conditions would apply.
 The registration fee you paid would be non-refundable in this instance, any other challenge costs you may have paid would be refunded in line with the standard cancellation terms shown in our booking conditions here.